Skip to content

 Equality

-By default, setting a signal's value property only notifies it's dependants if the value is not the same.
+By default, setting a signal's value property only notifies it's observers if the value is not the same.

 const count = sig(42);